 This multitude of mapping languages allows to support more use cases.
-However, this multitude also defeats the mapping language's purpose: interoperability and reusability of current mapping rules and processors decrease.
-Currently, mapping rules are incompatible across processors of different mapping languages.
+However, this multitude also defeats the mapping language's purpose, as interoperability and reusability of existing mapping rules and processors decrease.
+The rules of a mapping language cannot be processed by a processor of another mapping language.

-The differences between mapping languages are currently not presented in a unifying framework.
+The differences between mapping languages are currently not presented in a unified framework.
 Finding a suitable mapping language thus involves a laborious process where end-users need to investigate the characteristics of different mapping languages and interpret the differences.
 There is no clear interoperable description of (non-)functional characteristics of different mapping languages.

-In this position paper, we investigate a set of mapping languages of which the reference works of those mapping languages claim complementary characteristics.
-We align and present an initial set of comparative characteristics as put forward by the reference works.
-These characteristics can then be used to compare different mapping languages against each other.
-This work is not meant to be complete, but to trigger discussion.
+In this position paper, we investigate a set of mapping languages of which the referred works claim complementary characteristics.
+We align and present an initial set of comparative characteristics as put forward by those mapping languages.
+These characteristics can be used to compare different mapping languages against each other, however, this which is not meant to be complete, but to trigger discussion.
 Further and thorough investigation is required.
 After presenting our reference works in Section 2, we discuss the characteristics in Section 3 and conclude in Section 4.